t1m0n/air-datepicker/README.md

         startDate: someDate,
         minDate: someDate,
-        appendTarget: 'your target' //put here selector of your element (e.g. 'div.myClass' - <div> with class .myClass) or id of element (e.g. '#myId' - some element with id="myId") or class of element (e.g. '.myClass' - first element with class="myClass" will be taken) or tag name of element(e.g. 'section' - first element <section> will be taken) });
+        appendTarget: 'your target' //put here selector of your element (e.g. 'div.myClass' - <div> with class .myClass) or
+                                    //id of element (e.g. '#myId' - some element with id="myId") or
+                                    //class of element (e.g. '.myClass' - first element with class="myClass" will be taken) or
+                                    //tag name of element(e.g. 'section' - first element <section> will be taken) });
  ```